What we tested and how

 | SaaS 4 | Payments | 67% | Appeared for large-company questions; absent for startup/SMB questions |

-| SaaS 5 | Social Media Mgmt | 67% | Visible for mid-market and up; invisible for solo/small-business questions |
+| SaaS 5 | Social Media Mgmt | 67% | Visible for mid-market; invisible for solo/small-business |

 | SaaS 6 | Cybersecurity | 50% | Top pick for one niche question; invisible for most others |

-The vocabulary gap: the single biggest predictor of invisibility
+The wording mismatch: the single biggest predictor

 | Company | Buyer Searches For | Company Says | Result |